 Earle's specializes in casual American cuisine.
 Our signature items are our charbroiled one half pound burgers using choice, grass fed, locally sourced beef.
 On Saturdays we offer pan fried chicken dinners cooked in a cast iron skillet using lard just like Granny used to do.
 Our menu is varied and offers many choices for our customers.
 Our foot long subs contain at least one half pound of meats and cheeses.
+We are not shy about loading up our sandwiches either.

 We are just a country pub that continues to welcome our local clientele and visitors in a warm, friendly and casual atmosphere.
 As the old saying goes, "You are only a stranger here once."